 Companion Job Description Template

-We are looking for a compassionate, attentive Companion to care for and assist our clients to ensure they lead safe, healthy lives.
-The Companion will provide emotional support as clients heal or cope with disabilities, aging, sickness, or surgery.
+We are looking for a compassionate, attentive companion to care for and assist our clients to ensure they lead safe, healthy lives.
+The companion will provide emotional support as clients heal or cope with disabilities, aging, sickness, or surgery.
 They will take care of basic housekeeping, prepare meals, remind clients to take medication, help clients engage in activities and social events, and perform other tasks to help clients feel safe and supported.
 You should have strong communication and planning skills and be willing to meet the physical demands of the position and comply with all safety, medical, and dietary directions.

-To be a successful Companion, you should be focused on providing the best possible care and support for your clients.
+To be a successful companion, you should be focused on providing the best possible care and support for your clients.
 You should be sympathetic, responsible, attentive, and detail-oriented.

-- Engaging clients by conversing with them and planning and attending them as they participate in appropriate social activities and hobbies.
+- Engaging clients by conversing with them and planning and attending to them as they participate in appropriate social activities and hobbies.

 - Handling basic housekeeping, such as dusting, sweeping, mopping, organizing, and laundry.

-- Planning and preparing meals for clients, taking dietary restrictions and preferences into consideration.
+- Planning and preparing meals for clients, taking dietary restrictions, and preferences into consideration.

 - Monitoring clients, recording and reporting any developments or concerns to appropriate parties, such as company supervisors, doctors, or family members.

 - Driving clients to planned outings or events.

 - Handling errands for or with clients, such as grocery shopping, paying bills, writing letters, etc.